mathieuancelin/jugsummercamp-2018/readme.md

     * ne pas oublier `/admin/`
   * show that your name appears at top right when otoroshi exchange proto enabled
 * swap api with tvdb implementation
-  * introduce fake network errors with node to show circuit breaker ?
-* **show snowmonkey and try it on the api ???**
-  * add retries js side
 * swap api with new implementation
   * yarn start --- --module=apitvdb:9001
   * change www-api